Hosting-Haven/pterodactyl-repo/CODE_OF_CONDUCT.md

 ## Reporting Issues

-If you experience or witness unacceptable behavior, please contact [contact@hostinghaven.us].
+If you experience or witness unacceptable behavior, please contact contact@hostinghaven.us.